marcamiller2007/ai-receptionist/README.md

 ## 🐛 Troubleshooting

 * **Silent Errors (Deepgram)**: If the call bridges but there is no response, ensure your `on_message` handler expects a single `message` argument and safely uses `.get("transcript", "")` as the payload is a dictionary.
-* **Database Freezes**: Ensure you are using `await connection.execute(...)` inside your tools.
-Synchronous database queries will block the event loop and cause the call to drop audio.
 * **Audio Stuttering**: Ensure your Uvicorn server isn't running other synchronous blocking tasks.
 The entire pipeline must remain `async`.
 * **503 Gemini Errors**: Google endpoints can occasionally experience high traffic.
 The code handles this gracefully, but if persistent, swap the model to an older version (e.g., `gemini-2.0-flash`).